WEB API

 }

-This request ask to create a callback named “my-post-callback” with the following parameters:
+This example creates a callback named “my-post-callback” with the following parameters:

 • If the callback notification is not received, the request will be sent again every 120s until it’s properly delivered.